edugarrick/discordguide/README.md

    ![](./img/discordserverp01.jpg)

-2. Your Server Profile is popped up.
+2. Your Server Profile will be popped up.
+Then

    a.
 Updated the "Server Nickname" with your REAL name and program shown as follows.